 \subsection{Transfer of functional inequalities}

-As it is well known, having a Lipschitz map pushing forward a measure towards a log-Lipschitz perturbation of it allows us to transport functional inequalities from the source measure to the image one, as we did in the very beginning of the article in equation (\ref{eqfirstexample}), transporting Gaussian Poincaré's inequality.
-In particular, we recall Theorem \ref{thmpoincareandlogsobolev} which says that under $\mathrm{CD}(\rho, \infty)$ (for $\rho > 0$), then the measure $\mu$ satisfies both log-Sobolev and Poincaré's inequalities (both with constant $\frac1\rho$).
+As it is well known, having a Lipschitz map pushing forward a measure towards a log-Lipschitz perturbation of it allows us to transport functional inequalities from the source measure to the image one, as we did in the very beginning of the article in equation (\ref{eqfirstexample}), transporting Gaussian Poincar\'e's inequality.
+In particular, we recall Theorem \ref{thmpoincareandlogsobolev} which says that under $\mathrm{CD}(\rho, \infty)$ (for $\rho > 0$), then the measure $\mu$ satisfies both log-Sobolev and Poincar\'e's inequalities (both with constant $\frac1\rho$).
 More precisely, we have the following corollary.